MagoMerlin/EmoTracker_MagoMerlin/README.md

 -TLOZR and FFIVFE Trackers REQUIRES EmoTracker to work, as they are addon packages to the tracker program: (https://emotracker.net/).

+## Dark Souls Randomizer tracker:

+-This package is designed to be a item tracker, maybe a bosses, covenant and map tracker in the future.

+-It's based off of some existing tracker made by Eagle: (http://dsrt.orzeu.net/).

+-You can download the program and generate your own DSR Seed: (https://www.nexusmods.com/darksouls/mods/1305/).

+-DSR Tracker REQUIRES EmoTracker to work, as it is an additional package to the tracker program: (https://emotracker.net/).

 All the packages are made by MagoMerlin and designed to be a extremely simple, both visually and functionally, though others have helped contribute via suggestions, codes or sprite links.
-Thanks to EmoSaru, SchalaKitty, Jaysee87, Alex Wolff and MetalMachine.
+Thanks to EmoSaru, SchalaKitty, Jaysee87, Alex Wolff, MetalMachine and Eagle.